MotohisaFukuda/PyRTNI2/README.md

 }
 ```

-The original RTNI can integrate tensor networks over random unitary matrices.
-The Mathematica and Python programs can be found at another repository:
+The original RTNI can integrate tensor networks over random unitary matrices with Mathematica and Python:
 [RTNI](https://github.com/MotohisaFukuda/PyRTNI2)).<br>
 This was developped through:<br>
 Motohisa Fukuda, Robert König, and Ion Nechita.
 RTNI - A symbolic integrator for Haar-random tensor networks.<br>